A year before Napier man Alex Latimer was murdered, he was robbed at gunpoint

-A man has been sentenced for a gunpoint robbery of Napier man Alex Latimer, who was murdered a over year later.
+A man has been sentenced for a gunpoint robbery of Napier man Alex Latimer, who was murdered over a year later.

 Anthony Ngapera appeared before Judge Bridget Mackintosh in the Napier District Court on Friday morning.